 Here at Lansdowne Campus, you will find a huge array of SUBU services, such as SUBU Advice and Clubs and Societies.
 You can also find SUBU at the wonderful Engine Room Café and Bar, The Old Firestation venue, or at The Student Lounge!
 Your 5 elected Full Time Officers are on hand throughout the day to answer any specific questions you have, and to listen to your opinions.
-Daniel (SUBU President), Brooke (VP Activities), Charlie (VP Welfare), Jamie (VP Education) and Georgia (VP Community).
+Daniel (SUBU President), Brooke (VP Activities), Charlie (VP Welfare), Alex (VP Education) and Ebony (VP Community).

 The 2015/16 Lansdowne Council represent your views and are there to support any issues you may have regarding life at the Lansdowne Campus.
 They are all willing to help with anything you might need!
 Learn more about the Lansdowne Council below!